FliamL/NeoForge-GatheringGrounds/README.md

 # MoreFlowers
-## Welcome to the POC mod for a PHD.
+## Welcome to the MoreFlowers mod for a PHD project.

 ## Description
 Overview of the Minecraft project: